pni-lab/connattractor/docs/01-paper.md

 underlying functional connectivity.
 To illustrate this, we obtained task-based fMRI data from a study by {cite:t}`woo2015distinct` ([study 4](tab-samples), n=33, see {numref}`rest-validity`), investigating the neural correlates of pain and its self-regulation.
-We found that time-frames obtained from periods with pain stimulation (taking into account hemodynamics, see Methods for details) shoe a significantly different distribution on the CHNN projection than time-frames obtained from periods without pain stimulation (permutation test for mean projection difference, p<0.001, {numref}`task-validity`A, left).
+We found that time-frames obtained from periods with pain stimulation (taking into account hemodynamics, see Methods for details) shoe a significantly different distribution on the FCHN projection than time-frames obtained from periods without pain stimulation (permutation test for mean projection difference, p<0.001, {numref}`task-validity`A, left).
 Energies, as defined by the Hopfield model, were also significantly different between the two conditions
 (permutation test, p<0.001), with higher energies during pain stimulation.